 The Army Student Loan Repayment: Active Duty program offers military student loan repayment assistance to people on active duty.
 Among other requirements, you must enlist for at least three years and score 50 or higher on the Armed Services Vocational Aptitude Battery (ASVAB).

-If you qualify, the Army will pay up to 33.33 percent of your principal balance each year for three years.
+If you qualify, the Army will pay up to 33.33% of your principal balance each year for three years.
 You could receive up to $65,000 in loan assistance.
 Note that you can only use this money to pay off federal student loans, such as Direct, FFEL, and Perkins Loans.
 Private loans aren’t eligible.

 Army Reserve College Loan Repayment Program